← All Conditions

 Assessment & Treatment, London

-Last reviewed: April 2026 · Dr Lawrence Okiror FRCS(CTh) FRCSEd(CTh) · GMC 6150382
+Last reviewed: May 2026 · Dr Lawrence Okiror FRCS(CTh) FRCSEd(CTh) · GMC 6150382

 Most Are Benign

-Lipoma, sebaceous cyst, and rib prominence account for the majority of chest wall lumps.
+Lipoma, sebaceous cyst, and natural rib prominence account for the majority of chest wall lumps.
 Clinical examination establishes this quickly.
 Reassurance based on a proper specialist assessment carries more weight than uncertainty.

 Common Causes and